Subspecialty Fellowship Offered

 Time Line of Application

-- March to August of the year before the starting date (usually July 1) of fellowship: Registration and application through sfmatch (match website).
+March to August of the year before the starting date (usually July 1) of fellowship: Registration and application through SFMatch.
 Most interview decisions are made by June.

-- May to August: Interviews (usually takes place in May and July on select Tuesdays)
+May to August: Interviews (usually takes place in May-July on select Fridays)

 We accept international applicants and support their J1 visa.
 Applicants, however, should be eligible for a New York State License, which requires an ECFMG certificate from all candidates who graduated medical schools outside the USA or Canada.
 A New York State medical license is required to see patients.